 A flexible disc is similar to a phonograph record that stores programs and data instead of music.
 The computer can record data and programs on the disc and can later recall the programs and data from the disc.
-A box of 10 flexible disc can be ordered using the HP part number 92192A.
+A box of 10 double-sided flexible discs can be ordered using HP part number 92192A.